superchee0526/kvrocks-controller/README.md

     - "http://127.0.0.1:6003"
 ```

-- id: the node id for the raft node, it's also an index in the peers list
+- `id`: the id for the raft node, it's also an index in the `peers` list
-- data_dir: the directory to store the raft data
+- `data_dir`: the directory to store the raft data
-- cluster_state: the state of the raft cluster, it should be `new` when the cluster is initialized.
+- `cluster_state`: the state of the raft cluster, it should be `new` when the cluster is initialized.
 And it should be `existing` when the cluster is already bootstrapped.
-- peers: the list of the raft peers, it should include all the nodes in the cluster.
+- `peers`: the list of the raft peers, it should include all the nodes in the cluster.

 And then you can run the controller server with the configuration file.